davekum1/microservices/README.md

 Each services live as separate entity and does not have code dependency to other services.
 It is only bound by API contract.

+It is utilizing spring boot with embedded tomcat.